How to Apply

 - ILAD 5100S

 This course examines how organizational leaders support, influence, develop and meet the needs of their followers in tandem with creating successful business outcomes.
-Students learn key leadership theories that develop their skills related to employee motivation, development, engagement and empowerment, decision-making, managing conflict, leading teams, leveraging diversity and inclusiveness, creativity, communication and managing organizational change.
+Students learn key leadership theories that develop skills related to employee motivation, development, engagement and empowerment, decision-making, managing conflict, leading teams, leveraging diversity and inclusiveness, creativity, communication and managing organizational change.

 Students simultaneously apply acquired knowledge and skills through the service-learning projects (SLP) begun in the previous semester.